amiraabouhadid/NewsWeekClone/README.md

 -Install Atom or Microsoft Visual Studio text editor to view the code on your local machine.
 -Install Git.

-### Usage
-This repository should only be used for educational purposes.

-### Run tests
-Feel free to run tests on this repository by creating pull requests.

 ### Deployment
 -Open live-server from your text-editor to see the website.
 -Use github pages to view from the Live Demo link above.